 * Choose Convenience.
 The number one way to stay motivated is to think about a routine that actually fits into your daily life.
-Unless it is convenient then there is a high chance that you will not stick to it long-term.
 Pick a fitness regime that doesn’t put you out, for example, if you know you won’t make it to the gym every day, why not find a home workout video that suits your goals.

 In addition, always plan ahead!
 This is crucial to staying on track, even just preparing your gym clothes so when you wake up you can get ready quicker, or planning your meals ahead of time will not only be more convenient but will significantly improve your chance of success.
 Don’t sacrifice your own convenience otherwise your routine itself won’t be fun as it should be and you will be more inclined to fail or go off track.

 * Exercise Buddy.
 We are more competitive when we exercise with someone or in a group, either consciously or subconsciously.
 It’s human nature to want to push yourself harder when other people are present.
 If you are someone who struggles during your workouts, find a workout buddy who can train with you.
 They can help to push you and often they can give you the tough love approach and support which is sometimes necessary to stay motivated.